-The trees cannot repair themselves, and so their immune defences are weakened and they become susceptible to pests.
+The trees cannot repair themselves, and so their immune defenses are weakened and they become susceptible to pests.
 Ultimately, they dehydrate and become unable to produce the resin needed for frankincense.
 The mortality rate is high.

 An even greater concern is the fertility of the trees, which decreases when they are under stress.
-Harvesting immature trees also prevents them from growing to a full, productive size.
+Harvesting immature trees also prevent them from growing to a full, productive size.
 The impact on the tree population could be huge.

-Dr DeCarlo recently visited some extremely remote areas in Somaliland, home to some of the last Boswellia carterii forests.
+Dr. DeCarlo recently visited some extremely remote areas in Somaliland, home to some of the last Boswellia carterii forests.
 While she described some areas as “gorgeous, well-managed, forested zones,” many forests were suffering.

 After carrying out ground analysis at ten different locations across the growing region, she reported an alarming trend of over-harvesting.
-She said: “If people in the region are over-relying on carterii trees, that of course leads to over-harvesting.”
+She said: “If people in the region are over-relying on carterii trees, that, of course, leads to over-harvesting.”

 As human-driven climate change sends the planet’s weather patterns spiraling in new directions, the region has also seen a change in rainfall.
-If the rainy seasons do not arrive, Dr DeCarlo says that harvesting may happen all year round.
+If the rainy seasons do not arrive, Dr. DeCarlo says that harvesting may happen all year round.

 In the past, the country’s government has had limited resources for promoting sustainable harvesting, with problems such as land degradation, deforestation and other environmental issues taking the main focus.

-Dr DeCarlo said: “There’s no government regulation or enforcement of harvesting practices.
+Dr. DeCarlo said: “There’s no government regulation or enforcement of harvesting practices.
 The situation where there’s no enforcement, coupled with a higher price, can really cause over-harvesting.”

 However, she said the Somaliland government is now taking a keen interest in the issue, and the Minister of Environment has even visited the area.